 - It stretches from the medial condyle to the posterior border of medial malleolus.

-- The soleal line joins the medial border in the junction of its upper one third with the lower 2-third.
+- The soleal line joins the medial border in the junction of its upper one-third with the lower two-third.

 - It’s sharp and goes from the lateral condyle below the facet for the head of fibula to the anterior border of fibular notch.

 - It gives connection to the interosseous membrane which connects the tibia and fibula.

 - Its distal part breaks up to enclose a triangular notch for the connection of interosseous inferior tibiofibular ligament.

 The lateral surface lies between the anterior and interosseous borders.
 In its upper three-fourths, it is concave and is directed laterally, and in its lower one-fourth it is directed forwards.